-Today we will show you how to make quinoa flatbread at home, from scratch.
-After more than four hours of testing, we found a cheap, easy and quick way of getting a fluffy dough, without using quinoa flour.
+After a lot of testing, we found a cheap, easy and quick way of getting a fluffy dough without using quinoa flour.

 If you don't have a seed or coffee grinder machine, you have to grind the seeds by hand because a blender won't do the trick - we did it with a mortar and pestle, and it took us almost an hour.

 Other recipes out there bypass the cooking process.
 We tried it both ways and noticed that cooking quinoa first yielded softer and fluffier bread.

 There are two good reasons to prepare this recipe using quinoa instead of conventional flour:

-Quinoa is a superfood - abundant in proteins, fibres, minerals and antioxidants.
+Quinoa is a superfood — high in proteins, fibres, minerals and antioxidants.
 It is among the few plant-based foods to provide complete proteins - a most impressive trait - making it an essential addition to vegan diets.
 We talk more about this here.

 Quinoa is gluten-free, so people sensitive to gluten can now enjoy flatbread topped with their favourite foods.

 All this results in nourishing vegan and gluten-free flatbreads to be enjoyed on their own or topped with other wholesome ingredients.

-What will you do with your steaming soft quinoa flatbreads?
+And what will you do with your steaming soft quinoa flatbreads?
 Stuff them, crisp them, or top them; the choice is yours!

 Is quinoa flatbread gluten-free?